 What is Amazon Kindle Print?

-CreateSpace was Amazon's tool for getting your print book into the Amazon store but now it's Amazon Kindle Print, which is part of their Amazon Kindle Direct Publishing System.
+Amazon KDP is Amazon's tool for getting your print book into the Amazon store (used to be CreateSpace).
 Your book will be printed on-demand (POD) and sold in the Amazon store.
-Do not use their Expanded Distribution Program (more on that down the page).
+Do not use their Expanded Distribution Program to reach any other stores.
+(More on that further down the page.)

-They print in black and white (and creme) and full color, but the paper quality for color isn't really good enough for heavily illustrated books.
-So use IngramSpark or another vendor for full-color books.
+Amazon KDP will print your book in black and white or color on creme or white paper but the paper quality for color isn't really good enough for heavily illustrated books.
+So if you want to print a lush, full-color book, I suggest printing only with IngramSpark .

 THE ONLY THING AMAZON KINDLE PRINT DOES...

-Amazon Kindle Print gets your print book into the Amazon store.
+The only thing you should use Amazon KDP for is to get your print book into the Amazon store.
 Nowhere else.

 Yes.
 They have an Expanded Distribution Program (EDP).